-So, search results may be re-ordered to place a specific page at the top of search results when there is an ideal destination page (or perfect page) for a specific query when that query is perceived as a navigational, like my ESPN shortcut.
+So, search results may be reordered to place a specific page at the top of search results when there is an ideal destination page (or perfect page) for one particular query when that query is perceived as a navigational, like my ESPN shortcut.

 5. Patterns in Click and Query Logs

 A search engine looking through its query logs might find patterns related to the query terms used in query sessions and in choices of links people click upon.
 The abstract to the Google patent Rank-adjusted content items tells us that: